 The reason is that a third-party developer has created the Autologon utility, and it lets users access the built-in autologin mechanism that is only otherwise accessible by doing some advanced work inside the Registry Editor—a place not for the faint-hearted or inexperienced.
 And even if you were experienced enough to use the Registry Editor to do developing and take away the login, there is no need to do it anymore now that you have this option.

-Opting out of the Lock And Login Screen in Windows 10
+How to Opt out of the Lock And Login Screen in Windows 10

 Download the Autologon package for Windows on your computer.